 - Look into Memberships: Oftentimes, you can get free admission to museums around the world if you become a member of your local museum (make sure you purchase a membership that includes reciprocal admission.
 It’s not usually included in the cheapest membership option).
 The North American Reciprocal Museums Program lists their participating museums.
 If you enjoy botanical gardens, many gardens also offer a reciprocal membership.
 The American Horiticultural Society has a list of participating gardens.
 If Nature Centers are your thing, there is also a group of reciprocal Nature Centers.
 If you’re visiting two or more National Parks on a trip, purchase the America the Beautiful National Park pass at your first park (passes are good for one year from when they are purchased so I don’t recommend buying them in advance).
 If you are a veteran/Gold Star Family, National Park volunteer, have a permanent disability or have a 4th grader, you are eligible for a free park pass.

 - Be open to different brands/chains: If you only stay at Holiday Inn, you can be missing out on better prices at other brands.
-I use Booking.com for my hotel research and bookings and I get upgrades and discounts across all brands, including independent hotels.
+I recommend TripAdvisor for hotel research and bookings.
+They allow you to read reviews from real travelers and compare prices on similar hotels.

 - Pack light: We’ve become masters of packing a personal item for a long weekend.
 Look for a bag that fits just within the baggage specifications without going over (I have a new backpack I love that works as a personal item on Spirit and Frontier) and you may not need to pay extra for a short trip.
-There are people who are able to do that for longer trips, but I haven’t mastered that, yet.
+I have mastered the art of packing for multiweek trips in only a carry-on bag.
 If you need a little more room, check out wearable luggage clothing like ScotteVest.

 - Camp: Do you have camping gear or know someone who would lend your their camping gear?
-You can find campsites as low as $15/night.
+You can find campsites as low as $15/night or even free.
 Camping can be the cheapest way to travel, especially if you enjoy the outdoors.

 Thanks for stopping by!
 Do you have any money-saving travel tips?
 Let me know in the comments!
 To read about some of our previous trips, visit my Trips Page.
 If you like my photos be sure to “like” my Facebook Page and follow me on Instagram!
 For my list of gadgets to make your travels easier, click here.
 To see inside my camera bag, check out my updated Gear Page.